Veterans United mortgage rates

 And it’s true that it’s hard to find anyone with a bad word to say about Veterans United.

-For example, its Trustpilot page had, at the time of writing, more than 4,100 reviews.
-Of those, 95 percent ranked its service “excellent” (the highest) and another 3 percent called it “great” (the next highest).
-Only 1 percent labeled it “bad.”
+For example, its Trustpilot page had, at the time of writing, nearly 9,000 reviews.
+Of those, 96% ranked its service “excellent” (the highest) and another 3% called it “great” (the next highest).
+Less than 1% labeled it “bad.”

 Veterans United does offer other types of government-backed home loans.
-But its focus is clearly on VA loans and providing the best service possible to U.S. military personnel.
+But its focus is clearly on VA loan benefits and providing the best service possible to U.S. military personnel.

 Veterans United mortgage eligibility